 The SKATS 2019-2043 RTSP describes the recommended and fiscally constrained transportation system up to the 2043 horizon year.
-Chapter 4 and Appendix A of the RTSP documents the employment and population projections and land use allocations by jurisdiction to 2043.
-These forecasts were coordinated with the local jurisdictions through a Land Use Subcommittee of the TAC, and adopted for use in the RTSP, TIP, and conformity determinations by the SKATS Policy Committee in October 28, 2015.
-The projections for the population and employment in the area were made for the new horizon year of 2043 using the same methodology used for the 2015-2035 RTSP.
-The SKATS Policy Committee endorsed this method in April 2010.
+Chapter 7 and Appendix A of the RTSP documents the employment and population projections and land use allocations by jurisdiction to 2043.
+These forecasts were coordinated with the local jurisdictions through a Land Use Subcommittee of the TAC, and approved for use in the RTSP, TIP, and conformity determinations by the SKATS Policy Committee on June 26, 2018.
+The projections for the population and employment in the area were made for the new horizon year of 2043 using the same methodology used for the 2011-2035 RTSP.
+The SKATS Policy Committee endorsed this method at their meeting on April 27, 2010.

 The highway and transit projects described within the RTSP are divided into "Recommended" and "Illustrative" categories (see Table 7-3 and Appendix I).
 All projects are sufficiently identified by description and location to ensure adequate modeling of capacity, routes, and speeds.
-Transit operations described in Chapter 4 of the RTSP reflect the system after the January 2019 restructuring.
-The Plan recommends continuation of transit service levels where existing demand exists, and future service increases in service coverage, types, and frequencies including projects such as the High Priority Transportation Corridor, bus replacement, and ITS applications.
+Transit operations described in Chapter 4 of the RTSP reflect the system as of early 2019, before the planned service enhancements were enacted in September 2019.
+The Plan recognizes that by late 2020 additional service will be offered on weekday evenings, Saturdays and Sundays as part of the funding available from ODOT due to House Bill 2017.
+As such, the Plan recommends continuation of this level of transit service where existing demand exists, and future service increases in service coverage, types, and frequencies including projects such as the bus replacement, and ITS applications.